 It is bursting with ripe strawberry sweetness followed by a lingering heat from the Piment d’Ville.
 Slather it on a piece of buttered toast or add a spoonful to a scoop of vanilla ice cream.
 You won’t be disappointed.
 This jam is only available in 10 oz jars.

-Grab a jar of the Strawberry & Chile Jam on its own or in a duo with our Citrus & Chile Marmalade!
+Grab a jar of the Strawberry & Chile Jam !

 Perfect Flavors for the Summer